Gieneq/STM32U5_CMake_DevContainer_TouchGFX_Template/README.md

 ## Setup
 Project should work out of box.
 Admin is must-have for running Docker and VS Code.

+- install GDB server (STM32CubeProgrammer for ST-Link or JLink)
 - install VS Code
 - install CubeMX
 - install WSL2